sonertari/PFFW/README.md

     + Fix any issues caused by any API changes

 - Strip xbase and xfont:
-	+ Make sure the contents are the same as in the one in the old iso file, except for the version numbers
+	+ Make sure the contents are the same as in the files in the old iso and img files, except for the version numbers
 	+ SECURITY: Be very careful about the permissions of the directories and files in these install sets, they should be the same as the original files

-- Run the createiso script:
+- Run the create script:
 	+ Install gettext-tools and doxygen for translations and documentation
-	+ Run ./createiso under ~/pffw/
+	+ Run ./createiso or ./createimg under ~/pffw/